Skip to content

 </Directory>

-With the next step you restart the Apache web server:
+The next step is to restart the Apache web server:

 1